emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/cross-contract-calls.md

 Keep the tab open that you've been working on, you're going to need the ID of the contract you just created later.

 The rest of the ID is the prefix "dev-" to be something like `dev-159372XXXX-XXXXXXX`.
-In fact the ID of the contract is just the Axion account created for the contract by Gitpod automatically.
+In fact the ID of the contract is just the Fermi account created for the contract by Gitpod automatically.

-You can read more about [accounts on the Axion platform here](/docs/concepts/account).
+You can read more about [accounts on the Fermi platform here](/docs/concepts/account).

 </blockquote>